Anthony Scaramucci, media mogul? Not exactly.

 But the two dozen journalists in attendance were often left scratching their heads as to what exactly the former White House director of communications was doing or what the "Scaramucci Post" really is.

-Though it was originally intended to be a launch party for the Scaramucci Post, the media organization announced that it had changed the event to an "open round table discussion on what happened (in Las Vegas) and the path forward" hours before the party.
+Though it was originally intended to be a launch party, the Scaramucci Post announced hours before the event that it had changed to an "open round-table discussion on what happened (in Las Vegas) and the path forward."

-Scaramucci denied any political ambitions were behind his getting into the media business.
+Scaramucci denied that political ambitions were behind his getting into the media business.

-"It’s actually not that," he said when a reporter suggested the Scaramucci Post would enhance his chances for a future office run.
+"It’s actually not that," he said when a reporter suggested the Scaramucci Post would enhance his chances for a future run for office.

 Related: Scaramucci Takes Revenge on White House Staffers on ‘The View’

-Lance Leifer, a former hedge fund manager who came to some prominence as Taye Diggs' social media manager, now operates an iPhone for Scaramucci’s live videos and runs portions of the media organization's strategy.
+Lance Leifer, a former hedge fund manager who came to some prominence as the actor and singer Taye Diggs's social media manager, now operates an iPhone for Scaramucci’s live videos and runs portions of the media organization's strategy.

-"I’ve seen social media be a force for good and that’s what I want to do here," said Leifer.
+"I’ve seen social media be a force for good," Leifer said, "and that’s what I want to do here."

 The idea for Scaramucci Post was born in August shortly after Scaramucci was fired from the White House.

-But for anyone interested in finding out what exactly the media organization would be doing, Scaramucci essentially told them to "wait and see."
+But for anyone interested in finding out what exactly the media organization will be doing, Scaramucci essentially told them to "wait and see."

 "Actions speak louder than words," the former hedge fund manager said.
 "So watch it unfold."